 Identify outside influence problems common to search missions, describe solutions and the reasoning.

-Identify potential safety issues and describe how they can be countered (if they can be.)
+Identify potential safety issues and describe how/if they can be countered.

 Describe when risk factors outweigh the need to continue operations.

 Describe the differences in deployment of resources in urban, suburban, rural and wilderness searches, and in the ground portion of an aircraft search.